keikai/doc/dev-ref/book_model/Chart.md

 which display information about charts we add.
 The ID is a chart's ID generated automatically by Spreadsheet.
-The row and column represents a chart's position of the left top corner in 0-based index and the last row and last column represents symmetric position of a chart (right bottom corner).
+The row and column represents a chart's position of the left top corner in 0-based index and the last row and last column represents right bottom corner.
 For example, in the screenshot, the topmost chart whose ID is "rid1", its left top corner is at "F1" represented in column index "5" and row index "0".
 Its right bottom corner is at "K9" represented in column index "10" and row index "8". in column index "1" and row index